AndreasG11/MAE224/Lab-1,-Part-1:-Lab-Equipment-Basics.md

 On the rightmost side is the measurement display (you can access this menu by pressing the "measurement" button) a variety of options are available for each channel.
 Note that there are 4 windows available for measurement display on this screen.
 Along the bottom of the screen is the information regarding the X and Y axis divisions.
 For instance, Channel 1 is reading a square wave and the division between each horizontal dashed line is 5 Volts.

+## Read a PWM with the Oscilloscope and Particle Photon
+Follow this example: [Example 2: PWMs](https://github.com/d008/MAE224/wiki/Example-2-:-PWMs).
+Make sure to show your TA the output from the Photon on the oscilloscope at the end!

+When you have completed the above and feel comfortable with all the lab equipment, you have finished the first week of required lab material.
+If not, please ask for assistance and experiment outputting various signals with your Particle Photon the TA's and Mike are here to help!